Tracing the Origins - Overseas Landscapes

 20老卢卡斯·克拉纳赫《与选帝侯智者弗里德里希一起狩猎雄鹿》-编辑 拷贝.jpg

-The paintings of Annibal Carraci (Italy, 1560-1609) depict pastoral landscapes, gradually developing into "ideal landscape painting".
-His landscape paintings had an impact on the works of Nicolas Poussin and Claude Loran, and he was the first person in classical landscape painting to express the artistic temperament of "elegance" and "nobility" through architecture, street scenes, and natural scenes.
-Nicolas Poussin (France, 1594-1665), who emphasized poetic expression, and Claude Lorraine (France, 1600-1682), who was good at depicting ancient architectural relics, used ancient Roman ruins and suburban rural scenery as their themes, embellishing ancient mythological figures, and were known as "heroic landscape paintings".
+Annibale Carracchi (Italy, 1560-1609) presented pastoral landscapes in his paintings, gradually developing the "ideal landscape painting".
+His landscape paintings had an influence on the creation of Nicolas Pusan and Claude Lorraine, and he was the first person in classical landscape painting (using architecture, street scenes, and natural scenery to express the artistic temperament of "elegance" and "nobility").
+Nicolas Poussin (France, 1594-1665), who emphasized poetic expression, and Claude Lorrain (France, 1600-1682), who was skilled in depicting ancient architectural relics, used Roman ruins and suburban rural scenery as their themes, embellishing ancient mythological figures, and were known as "heroic landscape paintings".

 21阿尼巴尔·卡拉奇《风景与河流和泳者》-编辑 拷贝.jpg